Northeastern State RiverHawks: Varsity teams

-NSU competes in 11 intercollegiate sports sports: Men's sports include baseball, basketball, football, golf and soccer; while women's sports include basketball, golf, soccer, softball, spirit squads and tennis.
+NSU competes in 10 intercollegiate sports: Men's sports include baseball, basketball, football, golf and soccer; while women's sports include basketball, golf, soccer, softball, and tennis.

+On June 30, 2025, NSU announced it would add seven varsity teams over the next two years.
+Men's and women's wrestling, along with volleyball, will debut as varsity sports in the 2026–27 academic year, and men's and women's indoor and outdoor track and field, as well as men's and women's cross country, will be added for the 2027–28 academic year.
+Previously, in March 2025, NSU announced the revival of the men's tennis program following a 24-year absence, set for competition in the 2025 fall season.
+In total, NSU will have ten additional programs eligible for national championship opportunities for student-athletes.

 Men's basketball

 In 2003, the men's basketball team won the NCAA Division II National Championship, beating Kentucky Wesleyan 75–64.

 Spirit Squads

 The university also offers participation in spirit squads at athletic and other school sponsored events.